My Love Has Listed / The White Cockade

 More Cornish and more oxen!
 A version of the more widespread White Cockade— and yet another version was collected by the Hammond brothers from the extraordinary singer Mrs. Gulliver of Combe Florey on the eastern end of Exmoor as The Blue Cockade.
 We had this version from Moe Keast of Bodmin—and it's not the tune given in Canow Kernow.
 Of all the versions we've come across, this text seems to make more sense than most.
 A. song of lost love—even the team of ploughing oxen miss him!

 Bob Fox sang The White Cockade in 2000 on his Woodworm CD Dreams Never Leave You.

 The Witches of Elswick sang this song as The Blue Cockade in 2003 on their first album, Out of Bed.
 This track was also included in the same year on the Holmfirth Festival's 25 years anniversary compilation, Roots and Wings.
-The Witches commented in their album's liner notes:
+The Witches noted: